Sulfur for Acne

 The Essential Information

-However, due to the unpleasant odor of sulfur and the temporary skin-discoloration that it can impart, preparations containing only sulfur rarely are used.
-Using sulfur combined with benzoyl peroxide or sodium sulfacetamide (a prescription medication) shows increased effectiveness, and can cut down on the unpleasant odor.
-However, you should not use sulfur combined with sulfacetamide if you are allergic to sulfa drugs.
+However, due to the unpleasant odor of sulfur and the temporary skin-discoloration that it can impart, topical treatments containing only sulfur are unpopular.
+This is why you'll usually find it combined with benzoyl peroxide or sodium sulfacetamide (a prescription medication).
+Combining sulfur with these other medications cuts down on the unpleasant odor and also increases effectiveness.
+Caution: You should not use sulfur combined with sulfacetamide if you are allergic to sulfa drugs.

 Topical application of sulfur has been used to treat various skin conditions since the time of Hippocrates (5thcentury BC).
-Since the 1960s, science has validated its effectiveness in treating acne, particularly when combined with other ingredients such as benzoyl peroxide.
+Since the 1960s, modern science has validated its effectiveness in treating acne, particularly when combined with other ingredients such as benzoyl peroxide.